 When Marisa Peer works with children, she fills them up with self-belief and empowers them.
 They often come in with issues like nail biting, bedwetting, fear of school, fear of monsters, thumb sucking, not being able to form words, being jealous of their brother or sister.

 With little kids, she uses puppets to hypnotise them.
 She take them back and they watch Cinderella or Frozen or something they love, and they are in it.
 Sessions for little children aim to last no longer than 20 minutes.
 For bedwetting, has the puppet do magic, so when their tummy is full of wee, it sends a magic signal and they wake up and go to the bathroom.

 If they believe it to be true, it becomes true.

-For children who are bullied and children who are the bully, it is extraordinary to do this work.
+For children who are bullied and children who are the bully, it can be extraordinary to do this work.
 For older kids, for angry teenagers, for those who feel unattractive, for those getting bullied on social media, and even for suicidal teens, RTT® can be effectve at bringing powerful, positive change.